Chewy Chocolate Cookies with baking powder are soft and chewy chocolate wonders. Full of flavor with a just a bit of puff.

 - 1 tsp. vanilla

 - Cream Butter and sugar until smooth and creamy.

 - Add the egg and vanilla and mix until just blended.

-- In a separate bowl blend together the flour, baking powder and salt.
+- In a separate bowl whisk together the flour, cocoa powder, baking powder and salt.

 - Slowly add the dry ingredients into the wet and stir until just mixed.